 What is EC (Electrical Conductivity in water)?

 EC or Electrical Conductivity of water is its ability to conduct an electric current.
 Salts or other chemicals that dissolve in water can break down into positively and negatively charged ions.
 These free ions in the water conduct electricity, so the water electrical conductivity depends on the concentration of ions.
-The EC of water is an indicator of the purity of water.
+Salinity and total dissolved solids (TDS) are used to calculate the EC of water, which helps to indicate the water’s purity.
 The purer the water the lower the conductivity.
 To give a real-life example, distilled water is almost an insulator, but saltwater is a very efficient electrical conductor.